confluentinc/kafka-tutorials/README.md

 As the name implies, the `gen_project.sh` script generates the minimal structure for a viable Kafka Tutorials tutorial.
 The code and text contained in the tutorial are place holders, and you'll update those with your code and writing to complete the tutorial.

 The script expects you to supply a properties file for setting the name and other parts of the tutorial.
-Heres' an example properties file you can use.
+Here's an example properties file you can use.
 ```
 #!/bin/sh